-- 1. Updated manual language to change from FI to TANF - 2.
-Manual Section 1.3 Conflict of Interest - Added Child care staff, to include supervisors, should refrain from searching for and researching cases on staff, co-workers, friends, relatives, and acquaintances. - 3.
+- 1. Updated manual language to change from FI to TANF - Manual Section 1.3 Conflict of Interest Added Child care staff, to include supervisors, should refrain from searching for and researching cases on staff, co-workers, friends, relatives, and acquaintances. - 3.
 Manual Section 2.13 and 2.13.6 Child Welfare Child Care Added in school, training, or documented disability - 4.
 Manual Section 2.1.5 Establishing the Need for Child Care Broke travel time into its own section.
-New section 2.1.5.1 - 5.
-Manual Section 2.1.6 Family Definition. - Added Foster child is included when in a family case that is applying for nonfoster care services for their own children - 6.
-Manual Section 2.1.7 Income Definition and Calculations - Added If child support is listed in an open CHIP case, the CHIP CS amount should be used.
-If not in CHIP, and an amount is listed on the application, you should use that amount. - NOTE: Child support is calculated the same way as gross income.
-If paid weekly, multiply the amount by 4.33, bi-weekly by 2.16, etc. - 7.
-Manual Section 2.1.10 Treatment of Shift Premium, Shift Differential, and Paid Time Off Added For initial child care determination and redetermination of eligibility, shift premium, shift differential and paid time off are counted.
+New section 2.1.5.1 - Manual Section 2.1.6 Family Definition.
+Added Foster child is included when in a family case that is applying for non-foster care services for their own children - 6.
+Manual Section 2.1.7 Income Definition and Calculations Added If child support is listed in an open CHIP case, the CHIP CS amount should be used.
+If not in CHIP, and an amount is listed on the application, you should use that amount.

+NOTE: Child support is calculated the same way as gross income.
+If paid weekly, multiply the amount by 4.33, bi-weekly by 2.16, etc.

+7. Manual Section 2.1.10 Treatment of Shift Premium, Shift Differential, and Paid Time Off

+Added For initial child care determination and redetermination of eligibility, shift premium, shift differential and paid time off are counted.
 Shift premium and shift differential is pay that an employee receives for working the least desirable hours at a business.
 Paid time off is pay that an employee receives as part of having available sick or vacation time.
 The hours and pay for each of these categories will be counted when determining income if listed on any of the pay stubs.

-8. Manual Section 2.6 Family Independence

-Title changed to Temporary Assistance for Needy Families (TANF)

-9. Manual Section 2.6.2 TANF Two-Parent Program

-Added note about both parents needing to be in an approved component.

-10. Manual Section 2.7 JUMMP Child Care

-- 11. Manual Section 2.7.1 Child Care Authorization/Approval Process Deleted entire section as JUMMP is no longer a program. - 12.
-Manual Section 2.7.2 ACC/JUMMP

-13. Manual Section 2.7.3 FI/JUMMP

-14. Manual Section 2.7.4 TCC/JUMMP

-- 15. Manual Section 2.7.5 JUMMP Non-Compliance Deleted entire section as JUMMP is no longer a program. - 16.
+- 8. Manual Section 2.6 Family Independence Title changed to Temporary Assistance for Needy Families (TANF) - 9.
+Manual Section 2.6.2 TANF Two-Parent Program Added note about both parents needing to be in an approved component. - Manual Section 2.7 JUMMP Child Care Deleted entire section as JUMMP is no longer a program. - 11.
+Manual Section 2.7.1 Child Care Authorization/Approval Process Deleted entire section as JUMMP is no longer a program. - Manual Section 2.7.2 ACC/JUMMP Deleted entire section as JUMMP is no longer a program. - Manual Section 2.7.3 FI/JUMMP Deleted entire section as JUMMP is no longer a program. - Manual Section 2.7.4 TCC/JUMMP Deleted entire section as JUMMP is no longer a program. - 15.
+Manual Section 2.7.5 JUMMP Non-Compliance Deleted entire section as JUMMP is no longer a program. - 16.
 Manual Section 2.7.6 Client Curing Sanction

-- 17. Manual Section 2.7.7 FI Benefit Case Closure/Denial Deleted entire section as JUMMP is no longer a program. - 18.
-Manual Section 2.7.8 JUMMP Participant Transferred to the County DSS Office Deleted entire section as JUMMP is no longer a program. - 19.
-Manual Section 2.15 Criminal Domestic Violence

-Removed funding for this category is limited and is for only a lifetime maximum of 52 weeks.

-Added bulleted list of criteria

-20. Manual Section 2.20 Family Literacy Child Care
+Deleted entire section as JUMMP is no longer a program. - 17.
+Manual Section 2.7.7 FI Benefit Case Closure/Denial Deleted entire section as JUMMP is no longer a program. - Manual Section 2.7.8 JUMMP Participant Transferred to the County DSS Office Deleted entire section as JUMMP is no longer a program. - Manual Section 2.15 Criminal Domestic Violence Removed funding for this category is limited and is for only a lifetime maximum of 52 weeks. - Added bulleted list of criteria - 20.
+Manual Section 2.20 Family Literacy Child Care